mitchcampbell/I-O-and-Macros-in-Assembly/README.md

 * performs calculations (sum, rounded average)
 * converts the calculated numbers to string and displays the string

-Here is an example showing the program in action
+Here is an example showing the program in action:

 ![example](/images/example.PNG)